numso/blog/posts/mongo-on-fly.md

 ## Setting up Mongo

-This post will take you through creating a 3-node mongo cluster on fly.io.
+This post will take you through creating a 3-node mongo cluster on [fly.io](https://fly.io).
+We'll be provisioning a 3gb database called `blerpy` in the USA.
 You'll probably want to select your own name/size/location for your cluster.
-In the post we'll be provisioning a 3gb database called `blerpy` in the USA.
+Read each command carefully and replace our variables with the ones you choose.
 Make sure you've got the fly cli installed.

 Let's start by creating our mongo nodes.
-Create a new folder and navigate into it.
-Create a file called `Dockerfile` and paste the following into it.
-Replace `blerpy` with whatever name you chose.
+Create and navigate into a new folder.
+Add a `Dockerfile` with the following contents.

 ```dockerfile
 FROM mongo:5